Guntzel00/Github_Explorer/README.md

 ## 🔖&nbsp; About

-The project **Github Explorer** it is a self-explanatory name, it is used to serach through git repositories and find some extra info about them using the github API.
+The project **Github Explorer** has a self-explanatory name, it is used to serach through git repositories and find some extra info about them using the github API.
 It was developed during the **Ignite Bootcamp**.

 ---